But first – the current testing process and how it works.

 After the screening they’re divided into two groups depending on sex.
 I think they should be divided by species but that’s just me.

 Each group is led into a conference room where a moderator questions them.
 You watch unseen.
 And now these people who have never in their lives been asked their opinions about anything suddenly become Tom Shayles.
 Even if they laughed uproariously at your pilot they now have problems with it.
-I think back to my recent pilot.
+I think back to one of my pilots.

 The girl with the nose ring hated the lead actress.
 Why?
 “She wore that red dress.”
 The guy with the SHIT HAPPENS T-shirt thought the lead guy was a weak character.
 Why?
 “He drove a Passat.”
 When a woman was asked what her favorite new show was she said COSBY.
 This was in 2004.